 Read more suggestions in my What to Wear in Paris: Tips for Packing for Paris in the Summer (+ Packing List!) post.

 Paris in August is a special time to visit Paris.
-It's the perfect opportunity for people who prefer their vacations not to be as crowded or touristy.
-Paris in August means little competition for the best Parisian restaurants and their menu prices often include half-price bottles of wine.
-It's also one of the last times before school starts when Parisians and Parisian-insiders take advantage of Paris itself.
+It's the perfect time for people who prefer their vacations not to be as crowded or touristy.
+That means little competition for the best Parisian restaurants and their menu prices often include half-price bottles of wine.
+It's also one of the last times before school starts (in early September) when Parisians and Parisian insiders take advantage of Paris itself.

 You should definitely consider planning a trip during August, it's one of the best months!

 Have you ever visited Paris in August?
 What was your experience?
 Did you go to any events?
 Do share!